 How to get there: Outside of winter, it’s way too dangerous to visit the caves due to the melting of the ice.
 Do not go there without a guide!
 He/she can tell you what is safe and what is not.
-My favourite company to go ice caving is called Local Guide.
+My favourite companies to go ice caving are called Local Guide and Local Icelander.
 They have years of experience and organise a variety of tours (different lengths) for all your photographic needs.

 5. Snæfellsnes Peninsula

 Snæfellsnes Peninsula, or also often called West Iceland, is a 2-hour drive away from the capital.
 Like Reykjanes Peninsula it has a lot to offer in a relatively small area.
 It’s possible to do a round trip and return to Reykjavík all within one day but I would really advise to take your time and make it a 2- or even 3-day visit.
 Some of the highlights on the peninsula include:

 • Kirkjufell, close to Grundarfjörður, is probably one of the most iconic mountains in the world.
 It’s cone-shape has inspired many photographers to go there to photograph it.
 Close to it there is also a small but beautiful waterfall (ideal for long exposure shots in combination with the mountain).